DrueStaples08/RLlib_CreateCustomEnv/README.md

 Customized environment compatible with Ray RLlib

-# This is a custom chain environment that is compatibale with Ray RLlib
+# Custom chain environment that is compatible with Ray RLlib

 states: 10 Discrete, i.e. 0-9